rodd-oss/rodengine/docs/new_requirments/db/test_plans/db_test_plan_ab_3.md

 ## Overview

 Unit tests for implementing copy-on-write strategy for modifications in the relational in-memory database.
 Part of the ArcSwap buffer feature in the concurrency phase.
+Copy-on-write uses ArcSwap atomic swaps to ensure lock-free reads as required by TRD.

 ## 1. Core Functionality Tests